-Make sure to also consider the size of the sign in relation to its location.
-The majority of yard signs are 24 inches wide by 18 inches tall, which is relatively small.
-On the other hand, commercial property signs can be as large as 8 feet wide by 4 feet tall.
-If your sign is on the main road, it should be large enough to read without having to slow the car down.
-This may require you to get a sign larger than the standard yard sign size.
+Before ordering your open house signs, consider what size you want them.
+A typical open house sign size is 24 inches wide by 18 inches tall, which is relatively small.
+On the other hand, commercial property signs can be as large as eight feet wide by 4 feet tall.
+Your sign should be large enough to read without having to slow the car down.
+This may require a sign larger than the standard yard sign size.

 10. Include Interactive Elements in Promotional Materials

-In addition to promoting a digital open house sign, be sure to add your open house to your Zillow listing.
-Zillow adds open house times and dates to listings, and potential buyers can search through Zillow specifically for upcoming open houses.
-Don’t miss out on qualified buyers and leads by neglecting to set up your agent profile, or sign up to become a Zillow Premier Agent.
+In addition to promoting a digital open house sign, add your open house to your Zillow listing.
+Zillow displays open house times and dates to listings, so potential buyers can search through Zillow for upcoming open houses.
+Don’t miss out on qualified buyers and leads by neglecting to set up your agent profile or sign up to become a Zillow Premier Agent.

 What to Include on Open House Signs

-Open house signs can come in a wide variety of shapes, sizes, styles, and colors.
-Most open house sign companies have free templates that allow you to start with a somewhat generic design, but the ability to change elements of the sign.
+Realtor open house signs can come in a wide variety of shapes, sizes, styles, and colors.
+Most open house sign companies have free templates that allow you to start with a somewhat generic design, with the ability to change elements of the sign.
 Make note that changing every element of a sign can lead to muddled messages and confusing designs, so revise wisely.

 These sign details can include:

-Keep in mind that all of these details are important, but they must be presented in an organized way to avoid overwhelming buyers.
-When you are designing your open house signs, start with a plan for each sign.
-Instead of trying to include all of the information in one sign, try creating multiple signs, each with one primary goal.
-For example, place a flag sign on the front edge of the property, and an A-frame sign near the home’s entrance, and directional signs on the surrounding roads.
-Keep the colors and fonts for each sign similar to create an overall cohesive design.
+Keep in mind that all of these details must be presented in an organized way to avoid overwhelming your target audience.
+When designing your real estate open house sign, start with a plan for each sign.
+Instead of trying to include all of the information in one sign, create multiple signs, each with one primary goal.
+For example, place a flag sign on the front edge of the property, an A-frame sign near the home’s entrance, and open house directional signs beside surrounding roads.
+Use similar colors and fonts for cohesion.

 How to Design Open House Signs